shaminchokshi/less-tokens/README.md

 # about 30% reduction, 0.91 BERTScore

 # AGGRESSIVE: pure POS-based pruning.
 Slightly more reduction than balanced
 # at very similar quality.
-Great for high-volume systems.
+Great for high-volume systems where cost dominates.
 compress(prompt,
          pos_keep_only=1,
          preserve_named_entities=1)
 # about 35% reduction, 0.91 BERTScore

 # MAXIMUM: everything on.
 About 40% reduction at the cost of some output
 # quality.
-Use when the cost savings really matter.
+Use when the savings genuinely outweigh the quality hit.
 compress(prompt,
          remove_filler_phrases=1, apply_abbreviations=1, apply_contractions=1,
          remove_filler_words=1, remove_stopwords=1, remove_function_words=1,